gcupini/TINY/README.md

 # TINY
-python modules to manage the board TINY RTC

-TINY.py is a python module to handle all of TINY RTC devices.
+Module TINY.py 	: to handle all of  the TINY RTC devices Module  Lcd.py	  	: to handle LCD 4x20
-TINY_1.py is e new module width little modify

-In particular, it manages via I2C:

--> RTC Chip DS1307

--> The EPROM chip AT24C32

-Via OneWire:

--> If present the temperature sensor DS18B20

--> also it runs DS18B20 sensors without TINY RTC
+test_EPROM.py	: test the EPROM of the TINY RTC test_RTC.py			: test the RTC clock/calendar of the TINY RTC test_TEMP.py	    : test  the Sensor DS18B20

+Chip_mqtt_01.py			: software python to manage my progect ESP_01_mqtt_010.ino	: software for ESP_8266 to manage my progect